 Right-click on the Connection Managers folder in the solution explorer and select the New option from the menu.

-When you click on this option, an Add Connection Manager window opens to select the type from the list.
+When you click on this option, an Add Connection Manager window opens to select the type from the list of available options, such as ADO.NET, OLE DB, Flat File, etc.

-For the time being, We selected the OLE DB connection manager from the list.
-Once we set the OLE DB, then another window form of Configure OLE DB opened to configure the data connections.
+For now, we selected the OLE DB connection manager from the list.
+Once we set the OLE DB, another window form of Configure OLE DB opened to configure the data connections.

-If you observe the above, the Data Connections pane is empty because we have not created any connection managers.
+If you observe the above, the SSIS Data Connections pane is empty because we have not created any connection manager.
 If we had created them before, we could select them here instead of creating them repeatedly.

 Click on the new button from the above screenshot will open another window of Connection Manager.
 Use this to select the Provider, Server Name, and Database Name.